 This is a really simple recipe that doesn't take long to make and only requires a few ingredients.
 Here's what you need to get started.

-Red Onion - a single red onion will make one jar of pickled onions, which should last a couple of weeks.
+Red Onion - a single large red onion will make one jar of pickled onions, which should last a couple of weeks.
 If you want to make extra to share with friends, get extra onions and extra jars!
 Also, most people know this, but just in case...red onions are actually purple.
-You'll find them at the supermarket along with the white and yellow onions, but don't look for tones that are truly red.
-They're purple and people just call them "red onions!"
+You'll find them at the supermarket along with the white and yellow onions, but red onions are actually purple.
+For whatever reason, it's usually called a red onion instead of a purple onion!

 Peppers - another optional ingredient, you can add a few slices of habanero or jalapeno peppers to the mix for a bit (or a lot!) of spice.
 In my example, I used ancho chilis from my husband's garden.